-MODE: Press this button to choose AM, FM1 or FM2.
+MODE: Press this button to choose AM, FM1 or FM2, XM1 or XM2, (if your radio is equipped with XM[TM] Satellite Radio Service) or DAB1 or DAB2 (if your radio is equipped with DAB).
 If a cassette tape or compact disc is playing, it will stop and the radio will play.